Do You Really Need a Home Inspection? What the Experts Say

 Very few homes, except maybe new construction properties, have nothing wrong with them.
 The question that a home buyer must ask when purchasing a property is not if there is something wrong with the house, but if there is anything wrong with the house that could present a problem as a buyer.

 Home inspections help home buyers identify the problems that may be occurring inside the walls of a house.
-From plumbing leaks to faulty wiring, home inspections can help home buyers determine whether the home they'd like to purchase will need major repairs performed shortly after the deal is finalized.
+From plumbing and gas leaks to faulty wiring, home inspections can help home buyers determine whether the home they'd like to purchase will need major repairs performed shortly after the deal is finalized.
 Home inspections can often identify problems such as:

 - Foundation trouble